ReubenBeeler/Bike-Generator/README.md

 It is important to also note that every voltage regulator will have a dropout voltage.
 This is the minimum value of the difference between the input voltage and the output voltage for it to function correctly.
 A 5V voltage regulator has a dropout voltage of 2V meaning that it needs a minimum input of 7V.
 If less than 7V is provided, regulation will not occur.
 However, a voltage that is too high can also cause complications.
 A 5V voltage regulator has a maximum input of 35V.
 If the input voltage gets too high, you risk damaging the component.

 ### Connection to the Power Bank
 The final circuit step was to attach it to the power bank in hopes of actually charging it.
 We used the USB cord that charged the power bank.
-Cutting it open exposed two wires, a positive and negative.
+Cutting it open exposed two wires, a positive and negative (since it is a no-media cable).
 We hooked those up directly to the positive and negative outputs of our circuit.
 We were then able to directly plug the cord into the bank.

 The power bank did not charge at first.
 Connecting it to the circuit altered the total impedance of our circuit since the bank has some intrinsic resistance.
 It caused our smooth DC output to become less stable and have a lower voltage.
 As a result, we still had to do some more minor adjustments to the value of our capacitor.
 After some more guess and check, we landed on the 47𝜇F mentioned above.